Skip Navigation

 Here you will find recent communication from Special Programs Leadership and general information about Special Education.
 Use the tabs below to find out information about Special Education in DISD.

-There are many changes in Dickinson ISD as we open a new junior high campus and change grade bands on all of our pre-K-8 campuses and we have some changes in special education as well.
 We would like to take this opportunity to share some exciting developments regarding our special education programs.
 This section is organized into tabs answering the Who, What, Where, When, Why and How questions.

 Individualized Education Plans (IEP) Focus: In line with our mission to personalize education, we are placing a greater emphasis on developing and implementing Individualized Education Plans (IEPs).
 Our team of dedicated special education teachers and staff will work closely with you and your child to create a tailored IEP that addresses their specific strengths and challenges, ensuring they receive the appropriate support and accommodations to reach their full potential.

-Our new framework includes the following components:
+Our framework includes the following components:

-Each component has a level of support associated with it that is determined by reviewing the data and in discussion with the ARD committee.
+Each component has a level of support (LOS) associated with it that is determined by reviewing the data and in discussion with the ARD committee.

 What is staying the same?